-14. The tenant owes the landlord \$2400.00 in unpaid rent and \$75.00 in late fees.
-The tenancy ended on 27-November-2023.
-In so far as the tenant is still occupying the premises, they are doing so unlawfully.
+14. The tenant owes the landlord \$2300 in unpaid rent and \$75 in late fees.
+15. The tenancy ended on 23-October-2023.
+Insofar as tenant is still occupying the premises, they are doing so unlawfully.
 The landlord's application for an order of vacant possession succeeds.
-15. The landlord is owed moneys and has applied to retain the security deposit and apply it against the amount owed.
-They are entitled to do so.
-The security deposit is in the amount of \$536.25.
-16. As the landlord was successful in their application they are entitled to costs in the amount of the \$20.00 hearing fee, as well as the cost of registered mail in the amount of \$14.90.
-LL#1 page 2 shows the receipt for this cost.
+16. As the landlord was successful in their application they are entitled to costs in the amount of the \$20 application fee.